Sparse Linear Bandits with Fixed Sparsity Support: Adversarial and Stochastic Regimes

 TL;DR: We propose algorithms to solve sparse linear bandit problems in both adversarial and stochastic regimes, under the assumption of fixed sparsity support.

-Abstract: We study the problem of sparse linear bandits in both adversarial and stochastic settings.
+Abstract: We study sparse linear bandits in both adversarial and stochastic settings.
 While existing literature has extensively explored sparse linear bandits in the stochastic regime, the adversarial setting, particularly for general $l_p$-ball action sets $(p>1)$, remains poorly understood.
-Our work addresses this gap by showing that the curse of dimensionality in adversarial linear bandits can be broken under a fixed sparsity support assumption, a natural and practical condition.
-Specifically, we design algorithms for the $l_\infty$- and $l_2$-balls action sets that integrate sparsity support identification with Online Stochastic Mirror Descent algorithm, achieving regret bounds of $O(s\sqrt{T}\log T )$ and $O(\sqrt{sT}\log T )$, respectively.
-These results nearly match the optimal results when the sparsity support is known and significantly improve upon the $ O(d\sqrt{T}) $ regret of algorithms that do not exploit the sparsity structure.
-Furthermore, in the stochastic setting, we show how the geometry of the $l_p$-ball action set influences both exploration and regret, and we provide an algorithm that achieves sparsity-adaptive regret $O(s\sqrt{T}\log T )$ for large $p$.
-Our work highlights fundamental contrasts between adversarial and stochastic regimes and establishes the first regret guarantees for sparse adversarial linear bandits beyond the case of $l_1$-ball action set.
+Our work addresses this gap by showing that the curse of dimensionality in adversarial linear bandits can be broken under a natural fixed sparsity support assumption.
+Specifically, we design algorithms for the $l_\infty$- and $l_2$-balls that integrate sparsity support identification with the OSMD algorithm, achieving regret bounds $O(s\sqrt{T}\log T )$ and $O(\sqrt{sT}\log T )$, respectively.
+These results nearly match the optimal results when the sparsity support is known, and significantly improve upon the $ O(d\sqrt{T}) $ regret of algorithms ignoring sparsity.
+Furthermore, in the stochastic setting, we show how the geometry of the $l_p$-ball action set influences both exploration and regret.
+Our work highlights fundamental contrasts between adversarial and stochastic regimes, and establishes the first regret guarantees for sparse adversarial linear bandits beyond the $l_1$-ball action set.

 Submission Number: 637